RunDevelopment/refa/README.md

 - Conversions

-  * RE to NFA (_assertions are not implemented yet_)
+  * RE AST to NFA and ENFA (_assertions are not implemented yet_)
-  * NFA to DFA and DFA to NFA
+  * DFA, NFA, and ENFA can all be converted into each other
-  * NFA to RE and DFA to RE
+  * DFA, NFA, and ENFA to RE AST

-- DFA and NFA operations
+- DFA, NFA, and ENFA operations

   * Construction from other FA, the intersection of two FA, or a finite set of words
-  * Print internal representation in a human-readable form
+  * Print graph in [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) format or a human-readable form
   * Test whether a word is accepted
-  * Test whether the language of an FA is the empty set/a finite set
+  * Test whether the accepted language is the empty set/a finite set
-  * Accept all prefixes of a language
+  * Accept all prefixes/suffixes of a language

 - DFA specific operations